vincentbitter/premium-wordpress-plugin-bypass/add-ons-for-smash-balloon-feeds/README.md

 ## ⚙️ Features

 - Facebook: Show photos in posts.
+- Facebook: Retrieve posts based on Caching settings instead of once a week.
 - Twitter: Show photos in posts (only if one!).
 - Twitter: Set cache expiry period.